-Meet a minimum of two times annually (Electronic meetings are acceptable) Advisory Committee meeting minutes (with program specific guidance) must be kept on file for the previous five years or back to date of approval for new programs.
+• Meet a minimum of two times annually (Electronic meetings are acceptable; however surveys in lieu of meetings are not) Advisory Committee meeting minutes (with program specific guidance) must be kept on file for the previous five years or back to date of approval for new programs.
+It is imperative that the advisory committee review the program's Five Year Plan as well as the program data and that those activities are reflected in the minutes.